guenchi/Igropyr/README.md

 ***install Igropyr***

+Igropyr dependence libuv, make sure you have installed it.

+then

+`$ cd igropyr/src && cc -fPIC -shared httpc.c membuf.c -luv -o httpc.so`

-You can use Raven to install Igropyr easily:
+or simply use Raven to install Igropyr:

 `$ raven install igropyr`